Hollownett/brymonsoft-messenger-rest-api/README.md

 2. Send message to chat room(method POST) http://localhost:3000/room/:<chatRoomId>/message

 This is a protected route.
-A token is required in the headers: key - authorization value - user authToken
+A token is required in the headers: - key = authorization - value = user authToken

 response (JSON):